exratione/bounce/README.txt

 -- Mail Modules Known to Work or Not Work With Bounce --

-Working:
+Works:
-  Drupal DefaultMailSystem (via sendmail, so not ideal) Simplenews
+  Drupal DefaultMailSystem (via sendmail, so not ideal) Swift Mailer
-  Swift Mailer

 Works if patched to allow setting of Return-Path:
   PHPMailer, Patch: http://drupal.org/node/1505444
-  SMTP Authentication Support, Patch: http://drupal.org/node/1500296
+  SMTP Authentication Support, Patch: http://drupal.org/node/1500296 Newsletter, uses SMTP Authentication Support

 Does not work because it bypasses hook_mail_alter():
   ManyMail

-Others:
-  Newsletter, uses SMTP Authentication Support

 -- Installation and Configuration --